lisushka/cyborgs/transcript.md

 SHANNA: [laughs]

-IAN: But I- but I think what's interesting - and I've been trying to have this argument at work recently - is the- the significant relationship between security and safety.
+IAN: But I- but I think what's interesting - and I've been trying to have this argument at work recently - is the- the significant relationship between security and safety, i.e.-

 DAWN: Yes.

-IAN: I.E., erm, linking the two things together.
+IAN: -erm, linking the two things together.
 So my- my dad's actually a safety engineer and I do cyber, and the amount of conversations that we've had where they're actually so interwoven and linked; that you can have a security issue that then causes safety aspects, or a safety issue that's- you know, yada yada.

 DAWN: Yeah.